yogurt-foundation/yogurt-css-documentation/src/getting-started-gradient.md

 ---
 id: gradientsoverview
-title: Introduction of Gradient Presets
+title: Introduction of Gradient Presets Utilties
 description: Utilities for sets the gradient preset diagonally to an element.
 topic: Getting Started > Features
 relate: bg-gradient